Boeing : What we know about Boeing 737 MAX crash and what comes next | MarketScreener

 - Boeing has stopped delivery of all new MAX jets to its customers.

-- Satellite data gathered from the Ethiopian Airlines flight and evidence from the crash site showed similarities with the accident in Indonesia, which prompted the U.S. Federal Aviation Administration to ground all Boeing MAX jets in service.
+- Satellite data gathered from the Ethiopian Airlines flight and evidence from the crash site showed similarities with a Lion Air accident in Indonesia, which prompted the U.S. Federal Aviation Administration to ground all Boeing MAX jets in service.

+- Investigators have found a piece of a stabilizer in the wreckage of the Ethiopian jet with the trim set in an unusual position similar to that of the Lion Air plane, two sources familiar with the matter said.

-- Technical analysis of the black boxes from the crashed Ethiopian Airlines jet is set for Friday in France.
+- Technical analysis of the black boxes from the crashed Ethiopian Airlines jet is underway in France.
 It will take several days to complete the first readings from the boxes, French aviation officials said.
-The U.S. National Transportation Safety Board is sending investigators to assist.
+The U.S. National Transportation Safety Board is sending investigators to assist and an Ethiopian team arrived in Paris on Friday.

+- The Ethiopan Airlines plane requested permission to return to Addis Ababa airport three minutes after takeoff as it accelerated to abnormal speed, the New York Times reported.

+- Indonesia plans to move up by about a month the release of an investigation report on the Lion Air crash, which killed all 189 on board, its transport safety committee said on Friday.
+It now plans to release the report between July and August, ahead of its previous schedule of between August and September.

-- Following the Lion Air crash in Indonesia in October, Boeing said it was preparing a software upgrade for the jets.
-After the Ethiopia crash, the company said it would deploy that upgrade across the fleet "in the coming weeks."
+- Following the Lion Air crash in October, Boeing said it was preparing a software upgrade for the jets.
+After the Ethiopia crash, the company said it would deploy that upgrade across the fleet in the coming weeks.

 - Boeing maintains its new, fuel-efficient jets are safe, but supported the FAA decision to ground them.
 Fearing a financial hit and brand damage, investors have wiped about $26 billion off the company's market value.